 Any committee identifying the need for new or revised graphical symbols for tpd shall as soon as possible submit their proposal to the secretariat of ISO/TC 10/SC 1 or ISO/TC 10/SC 10 for review and — once approved — allocation of a registration number.

 When developing new symbols for use in technical drawings, the proposed symbols ((alternatively: those symbols) are submitted to ISO/TC 10 for review.
-ISO/TC 10 will confirm that a duplicate symbol with a different meaning does not exist and will add the new symbol to this document once the originating standard has been approved and published.
+ISO/TC 10 will confirm that a duplicate symbol with a different meaning does not exist and will add the new symbol to this document once the originating document has been approved and published.

 The following is a description of the process used for incorporating a new symbol: